 2104.
 PERCUSSION CLASS (0-2) 1 hour credit - Open to music majors only.
-A practical study of the percussion instruments of the band and orchestra with emphasis on rudimental techniques
+A practical study of the percussion instruments of the band and orchestra with emphasis on rudimental techniques and performance of limited repertoire.

 2112.
 PERSPECTIVES IN MUSIC EDUCATION (1-1) 1 hour credit - Acquaints students with the broad field of music education.
 Includes instructional and legislative trends, career options, professional responsibilities, classroom observation, and research on music teaching and learning.
 Required for all music majors seeking teacher certification.